 BoardVitals CME Activities

 BoardVitals offers online CME activities where physician assistants can earn up to 100 AMA PRA Category 1 Credit(s) accredited by the ACCME.
 Earn CME credits by answering case-style questions and detailed rationales.
 Start by choosing from their extensive list of more than 30 specialties.
-If you have an employer-provided CME allowance, you can build a custom CME bundle with BoardVitals CME Pro Plus and get up to $2,500 in an Amazon or Apple gift card.
+If you have an employer-provided CME allowance, you can build a custom CME bundle with BoardVitals CME Pro Plus and get up to $3,000 in an Amazon gift card or Visa prepaid card.

 Physician Assistant National Recertifying Exam (PANRE)

 Toward the end of the 10th year of the certification maintenance cycle, PAs must pass the PANRE.
 Eligibility to take the PANRE is during the final two years of the certification maintenance cycle.
 The PANRE is designed to assess general medical and surgical knowledge all PAs should maintain regardless of their specialty.

 To help you prepare for the PANRE, BoardVitals also offers an online PANRE board review question bank.
 We maintain our content with up-to-date information and PANRE practice questions designed to target the PANRE content blueprint so you can feel confident taking your recertification exam.

 The PANRE is a four-hour exam comprised of 240 multiple-choice questions divided into four sections of 60 questions with 60 minutes allotted to complete each section.
 You can get an idea of what exam conditions will be like by creating practice tests in timed mode.